 I don't know if any of you have ever seen this one movie called "ALIEN"?
 It was about these blue collar space travelers who were towing a bunch of raw mineral ore back to Earth after mining it from deep space.
 Well, along the way they picked up a distress signal...oh, you've heard of this movie before?
-Well so have the people who made today's groovy movie "The Intruder Within", which was broadcast on TV in 1981.
-Yeah, not too too long after "ALIEN" made a zillion dollars at the box office.
+Well so have the people who made today's groovy movie "The Intruder Within", which was broadcast on TV in 1981, not too too long after "ALIEN" made a zillion dollars at the box office.
 The makers of "The Intruder Within" were definitely out to steal a little of Ridley Scott's thunder.
 Actually, the Italians had already made their own "ALIEN" ripoff called "Alien 2: Sulla Terra", about which I will say very little here.
-"The Intruder Within" does a slightly better job at creating an actual film out of the material, as opposed to "Alien 2", which seemed only designed to be a few reels of negligible celluloid that could be shown in theaters, where the title alone could be expected to rake in at least a little money before people realized the movie was horrible.
+"The Intruder Within" does a slightly better job at creating an actual film out of the material, as opposed to "Alien 2", which seemed designed to create a loosely constructed movie where the title alone could be expected to rake in some money in theaters.

 |"No, my name is NOT Dallas."|

-I have to admit, there's something enjoyable for me about watching a ripoff film like this; it's not offensively bad, and it's interesting to see the ways someone tried to creatively reimagine "ALIEN" into a TV movie.
-The body count is also suprisingly high, although none of the deaths are particularly terrifying or spectacular.
-Despite being broadcast in 1981, it was probably filmed in 1980, and the spirit of the 70s still hangs over it.
+There's something enjoyable about watching a ripoff film like this, and it's interesting to see the ways someone tried to creatively reimagine "ALIEN" into a TV movie.
+The body count is also surprisingly high, although none of the deaths are terrifying or spectacular.
+Despite being broadcast in 1981, the spirit of the 70s still hangs over it.
 I recommend it to anybody who's a geek for "ALIEN", or just plain sketchy sci-fi/horror flicks.

 |"I know I've seen something like this thing before, but where?
 WHERE?"|